xyzz/STM32duino-bootloader/README.md

 This projects can be compiled either with GCC or with Clang.
 Clang is known to produce smaller binaries (by about ~100 bytes), however you need a fairly recent version.

+### A note on GCC version

+The newer versions of GCC do not play nice with LTO: they remove functions even when marked with attributes `used` and `interrupt`, end result being broken bootloaders.
+See [bug #1747966](https://bugs.launchpad.net/gcc-arm-embedded/+bug/1747966).
+You can use an older GCC (6.3.1 from Ubuntu 18.04 is known to work) or disable LTO altogether.

 ### GCC

 ```